afnanenayet/personal_blog_old/_posts/2018-09-02-beautiful-pdfs-from-your-markdown-notes.md

 manager.

-If you want to use bibtex for more elaborate papers, you will need to install the `pandas-citeproc` package, which can be found on Homebrew.
+If you want to use bibtex for more elaborate papers, you will need to install the `pandoc-citeproc` package, which can be found on Homebrew.

 ### Eisvogel Template